 Turn off all other connected devices and applications

-Keep in mind that the more devices you have connected to the internet, the slower your speed results will appear.
+Keep in mind that the more devices you have connected to the internet, the slower your internet speed test results will appear.
 Even devices that are "asleep" can use bandwidth and impact your performance.
 Try to turn off or disconnect everything that shares your connection, including:

 Music streaming platforms (Pandora, Spotify, etc.)